A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-For this, we'd ideally have access to observed times-to-event $T^*_{it}$, i.e. the time-to-event for patient $i$ after time $t$ (where $t$ is a time at which the patient reported a status update).
-However, censoring and transplantation within $\tau$ time units of $t$ prevent us from observing $T^*_{it}$.
-Tayob and Murray \citeAC{tayobstatistical2017} described how pseudo-observations for $\log(T_{ij}*)$ can be constructed, based on estimated counterfactual survival curve $\hat{S}^{IPCW}(t)$.
-We used this procedure to construct pseudo-observations for $\log(T_{it}*)$.
-Armed with pairs $(PO_{it}, Z_i)$, we can in principle estimate $\beta^{PO}$.
+\textbf{Construction of pseudo-outcomes}\\ As in , we are interested in directly modeling residual remaining survival time \(T^{*}\), i.e.~modelling For this, we'd ideally have access to observed times-to-event \(T^*_{it}\), i.e.~the time-to-event for patient \(i\) after time \(t\) (where \(t\) is a time at which the patient reported a status update).
+However, censoring and transplantation within \(\tau\) time units of \(t\) prevent us from observing \(T^*_{it}\).
+Tayob and Murray described how pseudo-observations for \(\log(T_{ij}*)\) can be constructed, based only on the estimated counterfactual survival curve \(\hat{S}^{IPCW}(t)\).
+We used this procedure to construct pseudo-observations for \(\log(T_{it}*)\).
+Armed with pairs \((PO_{it}, Z_i)\), we can in principle estimate \(\beta^{PO}\).